 Even were documentation to emerge which proved the Kennedy-Monroe story to be entirely untrue, the idea has so permanently lodged in the public imagination, it would likely lead to a dozen new forensic conspiracy theory websites alleging a Kennedy family cover-up.
 There are those who’ve studied all the claims and stories closely and can speak precisely to all this.
 This author cannot do so with any such level of detail – or interest.

 The persistent presidential myth, however, is not an uncommon phenomena.
-Whatever embarrassing or far-too-humanizing anecdote which may have begun as a kernel of truth or merely a sharp assessment of a situation by an imaginative observer will – if it captures the public’s imagination – eventually solidify as fact.
+Whatever embarrassing or far-too-humanizing anecdote which may have begun with a kernel of truth or as merely a sharp assessment of a situation by an imaginative observer will – if it captures the public’s imagination – eventually solidify as “fact.”

 The story of becoming stuck in a bathtub is untrue.

-What is factually established, however, is that people want to believe it and documentaries, mini-series, books, articles stirring the public desire will always appear.
+What is indisputably established, however, is that people want to believe it and to give the people what they want documentaries, mini-series, books, and articles will always appear, often with some newly-crafted tidbit to further stir the public desire.

 Sometimes evidence does pop up decades later.